So, you want to apply for a New Zealand Working Holiday Visa to travel and explore the land of the long white cloud.

 - full postal address where you can be contacted in your country of residence

-The process for getting a Working Holiday Visa for New Zealand is relatively easy and for most countries, you can apply online.
+The process for getting a New Zealand working holiday visa is relatively easy and for most countries, you can apply online.

-- Pick the ‘Working Holiday Schemes’ option, apply and make payment.
+- Select the ‘Working Holiday Schemes’ option, apply and make payment.

 Once you’ve applied for your New Zealand Working Holiday Visa, all you have to do is wait to receive confirmation.

-You’ll most likely be emailed your notification of visa grant, so keep an eye out for an email from NZ Immigration Online Services over the next few days.
+You’ll most likely be emailed your notification of the visa grant, so keep an eye out for an email from New Zealand Immigration Online Services.

-To get some inspiration check out my Travel Resources page where I share all the best websites I use when I’m booking flights, hostels and hotels.
-Plus I share the websites and brands I recommend when buying travel gear.
+To get some inspiration check out my Travel Resources page where I share all the best websites to use when booking flights, and accommodation, or when buying travel gear.